wp-plugins/woocommerce-predictive-search/readme.txt

 >= Premium Support =
 >
 >The a3rev team does not provide support for the WooCommerce Predictive Search plugin on the WordPress.org forums.
-One on one developer support is available via the plugins a3rev [support forum](https://a3rev.com/forums/forum/woocommerce-plugins/predictive-search/) to people who have purchased a [WooCommerce Predictive Serach Pro](http://a3rev.com/shop/woocommerce-predictive-search/) plugin Lifetime License.
+One on one developer support is available via the plugins a3rev [support forum](https://a3rev.com/forums/forum/woocommerce-plugins/predictive-search/) to people who have purchased a [WooCommerce Predictive Search Pro](http://a3rev.com/shop/woocommerce-predictive-search/) plugin Lifetime License.
 >
 >The Pro Version has lots of extra features that coupled with developer support might be well worth your investment!